 - Submit your paperwork to the CMMC-AB requesting CCA.

 - Get listed as a CCA on the Marketplace

 - Congratulations, now you can assess Level 2 practices as part of an assessment team.

 - How to be a Lead Assessor?
 That is yet to be determined.

 According to the CMMC-AB website, provisional assessors will be required to take and pass the CCP and CCA exams within 6 months of the release date.
 “If you are a Provisional Assessor or Provisional Instructor you are required to take the CCP Certification Exam within 6 months from the time it launches (tentatively Feb 2022)“

 This means we might see Provisional Assessors going through the training themselves if they are not certain about the materials (or if they fail the exam on their first attempt).

 This also mean that we could lose a significant number of Provisional Assessors (potentially 50%) who cannot pass the test for their own credential.
 This is significant in two ways: 1) it will improve quality by weeding out non-technical assessors.
 2) it will reduce the pool of potential assessors even more, slowing down the rollout of CMMC certifications.

 There you go.
 That is how to become a CMMC auditor.
 At least for now!

 Please comment if you have ideas or news about the process.
-If you want to become a CMMC auditor, sign up for our newsletter so that I can send you news and employment opportunities.
+If you want to become a CMMC auditor, sign up for the newsletter (top right corner of website) so that I can send you news.
+Send me an email if you are an auditor or cybersecurity practitioner looking for referrals to C3PAOs or employment.
 Please connect with me on LinkedIn too!